learn-co-curriculum/uci-mod-1-separation-of-content-and-presentation/README.md

 For the purposes developing HTML applications for humans, HTML is only half the equation.
 HTML provides structure and meaning.
 Now we need to customize and refine the esthetics using a visual styling language named CSS.

-HTML is the content, structure, meaning.
+HTML is content, structure, meaning.
 CSS is how things look, function and feel.